jeremythings/go_config/README.md

 # go_config

-Simple configuration load save for JSON configuration files
+Simple configuration load and save for JSON configuration files

-Still working on this so be patient
+## Install

+go get github.com/jeremythings/go-config/config

+## Use

+Look at examples in the repository, the simple example just deals with a flat JSON config file.
+The complex example deals with a config file of nested structures.